CamilleScholtz/prt/README.md

 ## DESCRIPTION

 prt is like `prt-get(8)` a port/package management utility which provides additional functionality to the CRUX pkgutils.
+In addition to that it also strives to replace the CRUX pkgutils in Go.
 It works with the local ports tree and is therefore fully compatible with `ports(8)`, `pkgmk(8)`, `pkgadd(8)` and of course `prt-get(8)`.
 It offers the following features:

-* listing dependencies of ports recursively, with an optional flag to print using tree view
+* Listing dependencies of ports recursively, with an optional flag to print using tree view.
+* Generating graphs of port dependencies
-* listing outdated package, by comparing port versions with the installed version
+* Listing outdated package, by comparing port versions with the installed version
-* easily printing port information such as the maintainer, version, release, et cetera
+* Easily printing port information such as the maintainer, version, release, et cetera
-* install ports and their dependencies with a single command
+* Install ports and their dependencies with a single command
-* list ports, with optional flags to also only list installed ports, print with repo information or to print with additional version information
+* List ports, with optional flags to also only list installed ports, print with repo information or to print with additional version information
-* print the location of a port
+* Print the location of a port
-* searching through files ports provide, with an optional flag to only search through installed ports
+* Searching through files ports provide, with an optional flag to only search through installed ports
-* pull in ports using git(1)
+* Pull in ports using `git(1)`
-* update outdated packages
+* Update outdated packages
-* uninstall installed packages
+* Uninstall installed packages

-Unlike `prt-get(8)`, prt reimplements `pkgmk(8)`/`pkgadd(8)` fully in Go.
-This is mostly for more control (and for fun).
-Like `prt-get` it does provide some nice exyta functionality such as listing and installing dependencies, getting the location of a port, aliasing ports (for example `core/openssl` to `6c37-dropin/libressl`), and ordering ports with the same name depending on how "important" the repo is the port resides in.
+Like said before, unlike `prt-get(8)`, prt reimplements `pkgmk(8)`/`pkgadd(8)` fully in Go.
+This is mostly for more control.
+Like `prt-get` it does provide some nice extra functionality such as listing and installing dependencies, getting the location of a port, aliasing ports (for example `core/openssl` to `6c37-dropin/libressl`), and ordering ports with the same name depending on how "important" the repo is the port resides in.

 There are a few differences, for example, unlike `prt-get(8)` you need to be in the port's directory for most commands to work, like how `pkgmk(8)` works.
 This has a few advantages, for example you can quickly download a port anywhere on the filesystem, and install it and its dependencies using `prt install`.
 Because `prt-get depinst` needs a port name, you can *only* install ports that are located in a predefined `prtdir`.

 Another difference with `prt-get(8)` is that prt does not use a cache file, while still being nearly as fast or faster in some cases.

 Aliasing is also handeled a bit different. `prt-get(8)` aliases ports based on name, but prt on name and repo.
 This makes it possible to alias `foo/bar` to `baz/bar`.

 ## COMMANDS

 The prt syntax is inspired by `prt-get(8)`, `git(8)` and `go(8)`, and thus uses so called commands which always have to be the first non-option argument passed.
 The commands are:

 `depends`   list dependencies recursively,